Himanshu Jangra

-Himanshu Jangra (born 21 July 2004) is an Indian footballer who plays as a forward for Indian Super League club East Bengal and its reserve team, on loan from Delhi.
+Himanshu Jangra (born 21 July 2004) is an Indian professional footballer who plays as a forward for I-League club Delhi.

-He was included in The Guardian's "Next Generation" list for 2021.
+He was included in The Guardian's "Next Generation" list for 2021 for 2004 batch.

-Career
+Club career

-Early life and Youth career
+Early life and youth career

-Himanshu Jangra is a product of Minerva Punjab academy, he joined Minerva Punjab in 2016 after being selected during a Trial in Chandigarh.
-But later in 2017 he made a mark in the Hero Sub Junior I League where he scored an impressive haul of 18 goals which attracted India national team scouts.
+Himanshu Jangra is a product of Minerva Punjab Academy; he joined Minerva Punjab in 2016 after being selected during a Trial in Chandigarh.
+But later in 2017 he made a mark in the Hero Sub Junior I League, where he scored an impressive haul of 18 goals which attracted India national team scouts.

 The youngster continued his prolific form in the National leagues by scoring 9 goals and helping his team to win the Hero Junior I Leagues 2018-19 title.
 Later in 2019, Himanshu was adjudged as the Most Valuable Player in the SAFF Under 15 Championship.
-He scoring two consecutive hattricks and secured Gold Medal for Team India.
+He scoring two consecutive hattricks and secured gold medal for Team India.

-Himanshu featured for Punjab FC's reserves side in the 2020 I-League 2nd Division where he scored two goals in a solitary appearance against AU Rajasthan F.C.
-Impressing everyone by his performance, the attacker earned promotion to the senior side playing in the I-League where he made five appearances at the age of 15.
+Himanshu featured for Punjab FC's reserves side in the 2020 I-League 2nd Division, where he scored two goals in a solitary appearance against AU Rajasthan F.C.
+Impressing everyone by his performance, the attacker earned promotion to the senior side playing in the I-League, where he made five appearances at the age of 15.

 Jangra was roped in by Kolkata-based professional club Mohammedan S.C. playing in I-League 2nd Division.
 Later in the year, he signed for Techtro Swades United FC for the 2020 Himachal Football League season.
-He went to become top scorer of the league with scoring five goals in just four games.
+He went to become top scorer of the league, scoring five goals in just four games.